-Continue to focus on Lost to Care patients, how to track, how to support, who do we get involved- plan to conduct a predictive analytic project to study client disengagement partnerships

-Working on improving discharge planning process and focus on supporting returning clients

-Place focus on the development and fostering of community
+- Continue to focus on Lost to Care patients, how to track, how to support, who do we get involved- plan to conduct a predictive analytic project to study client disengagement.
+Identify themes for disengagement. - Working on improving discharge planning process and focus on supporting returning clients - Place focus on the development and fostering of community partnerships and support capacity for community OAT clinics (Fraser Health)